 Who are the people behind “Therapia”?

 Therapia has six cofounders.
 Four of these individuals are alumni of the OMNIUM / Global Executive MBA programme of the University of St. Gallen – Jas and I are both practicing physicians while Ambles Kwok and Luca Fornoni provide technical and financial expertise, respectively.
 Two additional cofounders, Adam Brown and Joon Nah, were recruited for their extensive business development experience in this vertical.
-For more information on the team, please visit therapia.life.
+For more information on the team, please visit therapia.com.

 How did you develop the initial idea?